doczjs/docz/README.md

 ## 📟 &nbsp; Install and Usage

-Simplicity is one of our core principles.
-Therefore, getting started with **docz** is something really easy and quick.
+Getting started with **docz** is something really easy and quick.
 First of all, you will need to install **docz** and some theme on your project using your favorite package manager (we'll asume yarn for this example):

 ```bash
 $ yarn add docz@next docz-theme-default@next --dev